Towards Healthcare Research & Consulting

 Favorable Government Support Dominated North America

-North America held the largest share of the digital breast tomosynthesis market in 2024.
+North America held the largest share of the digital breast tomosynthesis market with share of 41% in 2025.
 The presence of key players, technological advancements, and favorable government support drive the market.
 Key players like Philips Healthcare, GE Healthcare, and Hologic hold a major share of the North American market.
 The Centers for Disease Control and Prevention works with public, non-profit, and private partners to address breast cancer in women younger than 45 years of age.

 The growing adoption of DBT in the U.S. and Canadian healthcare organizations potentiates the market.
 There are around 26,045 mammography systems in service in the U.S., out of which 12,442 are digital breast tomosynthesis.
 Favorable regulatory policies support the development of DBT in North America.
 Furthermore, increasing investments also promote the market.
 The government of Canada announced an investment of $545,000 for two initiatives aiming to advance research and raise awareness of breast cancer screening.